Favorite Activities

 (If these are my big thrills, you can see that my wild days are long gone…)

 There’s an unfortunate tendency for these bio things to read like thinly disguised résumés.
 However, I can hardly avoid talking about my professional pursuits, since that’s what I spend almost all my time doing.
 I don’t really have much of “a life” in the conventional sense — you know, family, vacations, crabgrass — although I’m open to offers.
-Mostly I spend my time working, so even though this is the personal version of my bio, that’s what I have to talk about here.
+Mostly I spend my time working, so this “personal” version of my bio necessarily discusses work, but from a personal angle.

 Left Brain, Right Brain